grpc/grpc.io/content/about.md

 for microservices inside and outside Google but also for last mile of computing (mobile, web and IOT).

-For more background on why we created gRPC, see [gRPC Motivation and Design Principles blog](/blog/principles).
+For more background on why we created gRPC, see the [gRPC Motivation and Design Principles](/blog/principles) on the [gRPC blog](/blog).